scandihealth/lpr3-docs/src/aspects.md

 ###Data integrity rules
 * The following is a complete list of all `INTEGRITY_CHECK` errors:
     * AUTHOR_INSTITUTION_NOT_FOUND
-        * The submission set must have an ihe-xdr Classification/Slot element with an authorInstitution attribute
+        * The submission set must have an ihe-xdr Classification/Slot element with an authorInstitution attribute that conforms to the 'XDS Metadata for Document Sharing.
+Danish Profile'
     * CANNOT_REPLACE_MINOR_WITH_MAIN_CONDITION
         * Replacing an minor condition with a main condition fails as the encounter already has an main condition that is not nullified by the encompassing ClinicalDocument
     * CUSTODIAN_NOT_FOUND